 ◊ File the Free Application for Federal Student Aid (FAFSA) senior year online @ www.fafsa.gov.

 ◊ Achieve a score of proficient or advanced on the Algebra 1 End of Course Exam or a higher level DESE approved End of Course Exam in the field of mathematics.

 All documentation must be submitted to the A+ Coordinator by May 1st of senior year.

-You may use A+ funds in the spring, however you will have to pay for your semester up front and be reimbursed by the state later in the spring.
+You may use A+ funds in the spring, but you will have to pay for your semester up front and be reimbursed by the state later in the spring.
 This is due to the time schedule for reimbursement.
-See Mrs. Nielsen for more information.
+See Mrs. Green for more information.